ruffrey/nurtrace/docs/sleep.md

 Duplicate synapses may get collapsed down to single synapses with more power to preserve the same effect with fewer synapses.

 Generic waves of firing across the brain might help show unnecessary pathways or do something else.

+There are several stages of sleep.
+Each is associated with different wave oscillations.
+Consolidation is different during different stages.

+SWS seems to be where declarative memory is moved to long term or consolidated.
+REM seems to be similar but for procedural memory.